 Cutting Plywood Without a Tablesaw

-Cutting plywood on the tablesaw can be difficult because you have to move the unwieldy 4×8 sheet across the blade.
+Cutting plywood on a tablesaw can be difficult because you have to move the unwieldy 4×8 sheet across the blade.
 A better solution is to move a circular saw over the sheet.
-For rips, the saw table rides next to a guide strip and for crosscuts, a fence squares the jig to the work.
-Watch as Gary Katz, Reseda, California, carpenter and writer, demonstrates the use of these two easy- to-make jigs.
+Ride the saw baseplate next to a guide strip for rip cuts and use a fence to square the jig to the work for crosscuts.
+Watch as Gary Katz, Reseda, California, carpenter and writer, demonstrates the use of these two easy-to-make jigs.

 Use the jigs to build the project described in Gary’s article, A Bookcase That Breaks the Rules.